Jean-Baptiste-Lasselle/the-traefik-experiment/README.md

   * What are the threats / attacks / vulnerabilites that are managed by this practice of using hashed password ?
   * And about Hashing passwords, I give the answer : A/ Hashing your passwords will protect you against the attacker that gets his hands on the database storing your customers usernames and password B/ It is very important, as of today, to use Hash algorihtm that use SALT, because SALTED HASHED passwords, will protect you against a very well known, and harmful attack, called `Rainbow tables`.
 Especially in those Kubernetes days, where many more people ahve a scale out platforma freely available.

   Managin threats, is what Greatest Generals do.
-Saying that you will destroy every existing threat around you  is singing ["M-i-c-k-e-y M-o-u-s-e"](https://www.youtube.com/watch?v=PmILOL55xP0)
+Saying that you will destroy every existing threat around you  is singing ["M-i-c-k-e-y M-o-u-s-e"](https://www.youtube.com/watch?v=PmILOL55xP0) :
+  Come to terms with it, there is no zero threats security zone anywhere in the world, even in your president's office, or in your King's Bed.
+Managing Threats is wise, wise Genrals get Victory.

 Okay, now with that we share a more consistent view, let me give you my executive councelor's report :
 Your oprgansiation must have at least one perso, responible of :